skywarth/annals-of-disco/cinematography/movie.md

 - American Assasin (2017) (Truly a terrible movie.
 "GF gets killed by baddies, imma bulk up, imma be mad, imma be vengeful, imma kill baddies".
 Even acting sucks.
 There are one or two well-known actors but even they couldn't carry this clusterf*ck.
 Don't waste your time.)
 - The Bothersome Man (2006) (Main idea is decent.
 Execution and atmosphere is subpar.
 Ending is terrible.
 Meh movie.)
 - Collateral (2004) (Classic 2000s action movie.
 Nothing exceptional.
 Food movie.)
+- Master and Commander: The Far Side of the World (2003) (Navy, Napoleon era, seamen, naval wars, commandship.
+Good movie about leadership and hard choices.
+Nice one)

 ### Watch later

-- Master and Commander: The Far Side of the World (2003)
 - The Ninth Gate (1999)
 - Equalizer 3 (2023)
 - born on the fourth of july (1989)